 The president was not in the building at the time of the fire, but his son and recent birthday boy, Eric, tweeted his thanks to the fire department's speedy response.

-The fire was pretty small, didn't trigger an evacuation of the building, and no one was seriously injured, but the incident gave everyone a good excuse to stop obsessing over Oprah's potential presidential bid and crack a seemingly endless slew of jokes about Trump's pants being on fire, so there's that.
+The fire was pretty small, didn't trigger an evacuation of the building, and no one was seriously injured, giving some on Twitter good excuse to stop obsessing over Oprah's potential presidential bid and crack a seemingly endless slew of jokes about Trump's pants being on fire, so there's that.
 Check out a bunch of footage of the blaze below.